Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

 In the theory of computation, two-valued functions on $\N$ (or subsets of $\N$) are often called {\em decision problems}.
 There are other types of problems in computability theory whose algorithmic unsolvability is explored in depth, one of which is called a {\em mass problem}.
 This is a problem with possibly many solutions, and we usually discuss the difficulty of finding any one of them.
 A mass problem is identified with the set of its solutions; for example, an empty set is considered a mass problem without a solution.
 In some setting, we consider a mass problem whose solutions are functions on $\N$, and thus a mass problem is introduced as a set of functions, $P\subseteq\N^\N$.
 For mass problems $P,Q\subseteq\N^\N$, {\em $P$ is Medvedev reducible to $Q$} (written $P\leq_MQ$) if

-Historically, Medvedev \cite{Medvedev} used this notion to give an interpretation of intuitionistic propositional calculus (IPC); see also \cite{Kuy15}.
-The interpretation of IPC using mass problems is also important as one of the rigorous implementations of Kolmogorov's ``calculus of problems'' \cite{Kol32}.
+Historically, Medvedev \cite{Medvedev} used this notion to give an interpretation of intuitionistic propositional calculus (IPC), and later Kuyper \cite{Kuy15} extended Medvedev's interpretation to first-order predicate logic (IQC) using Lawvere's notion of hyperdoctrine.
+The interpretation of IPC/IQC using mass problems is also important as one of the rigorous implementations of Kolmogorov's ``calculus of problems'' \cite{Kol32} (see e.g.~\cite{Kuy15,BaSi16} for detailed discussion).
 Another type of reducibility for mass problems is Muchnik reducibility, a non-uniform version of Medvedev reducibility (which induces the domination preorder on the opposite of the Turing preoreder).
-Simpson et al.~\cite{Si15,BaSi16} discuss the foundational importance of Medvedev and Muchnik degrees.
+Simpson (e.g.~\cite{Sim11}) pointed out the connection between this reducibility and the study of $\om$-models in classical reverse mathematics \cite{SOSOA:Simpson}, leading to a revival of the study of mass problems from a contemporary perspective.
+Simpson et al.~\cite{Si15,BaSi16} also discuss the foundational importance of Medvedev and Muchnik degrees.